The Performing Arts Research Centre Tutke and Doctoral Studies at the Theatre Academy

 At Tutke, you can work as a postdoctoral researcher or, if you have external funding, as a visiting or project researcher.

-Read instructions for the research funding application process
+Read our instructions for the research funding application process

-We are active participants in international research communities, especially in the Nordic countries, as well as domestic research communities.
+We are active participants in international research communities, especially in the Nordic countries, as well as in research communities in Finland.
 Every other year, our Carpa conference brings together artist-researchers from all over the world.

 We host an international conference on artistic research every other year.